vwt-digital/operational-data-hub/architecture/adr/0019-single-schema-per-topic.md

 ## Decision

 Since every topic only receives messages in JSON format (see [21.
 Messages are in JSON format](0021-messages-are-in-json-format.md) ), we define a JSON Schema for every topic that can validate the messages received by said topic.
+If a JSON schema contains an object with a primary key, the field `primary_key` should be added at the same depth as the `required` field.
+This is not an official json-schema field.

 ## Consequences